-Provisions are recognised when the entity has a legal or constructive obligations, as a result of past events, for which is probable that an outflow of economic benefits will result and that outflow can be reliably measured.
-Provisions recognised represent the best estimate of the amount required to settle the obligation at the end of the reporting period.
+Provisions are recognised when the entity has a legal or constructive obligation, as a result of past events, for which it is probable that an outflow of economic benefits will result and that outflow can be reliably measured.
+Provisions recognised represent the best estimate of the amounts required to settle the obligation at the end of the reporting period.